qxf2/qxf2-page-object-model/Readme.md

 c) If your are using firefox 47 and above, you need to set up Geckodriver.
 Refer following link for setup: https://qxf2.com/blog/selenium-geckodriver-issue/

 d) On Ubuntu, you may run into an issue installing the cryptography module.
-You need to `sudo apt-get install libssl-dev` and then run `sudo pip3 install -r requirements.txt`
+You need to `sudo apt-get install libssl-dev` and then run `sudo pip install -r requirements.txt`

 -----------
 Continuous Integration and Support